grafana/grafana/docs/sources/setup-grafana/configure-security/configure-group-attribute-sync.md

 You can enable feature toggles through configuration file or environment variables.
 See configuration [docs](/docs/grafana/<GRAFANA_VERSION>/setup-grafana/configure-grafana/#feature_toggles) for details.
 {{% /admonition %}}

-When a user logs in, Grafana checks user's external group memberships and the configured group to role mappings, and assigns the corresponding roles to the user.
+When a user logs in, Grafana checks the user's external group memberships and the configured group to role mappings to assign the corresponding roles to the user.
-If user's group memberships have changed or a new mapping is created, user's roles are updated the next time the user logs in.
+If the user's group memberships change or a new mapping is created, the user's role assignments are updated the next time the user logs in.
-If a group mapping is removed, all users will lose the corresponding mapped role immediately.
+If a group mapping is removed, the role assignment to users for the group mapping is revoked immediately.

 Role mappings are tied to organizations, so you can have different mappings for different organizations.